MaxRobertsDear/CV/README.md

 | Mathematics for Engineering Modelling | 1st |

 This aptitude has served me well in algorithm design.
 I break the logic down into increasingly smaller steps.
-I continue this process until the code required to compute a step can be written on a single line (e.g. [Echo-Challenge](LINK)).
+I continue this process until the code required to compute a step can be written on a single line (e.g. [JARVIS](https://github.com/MaxRobertsDear/Jarvis-App)).

 **Master's Final Year Project**
 My passion for progressive technologies led me to build a [lung-on-a-chip](https://www.linkedin.com/in/maxrobertsdear/#experience-section) (Experience Section - Research Assistant).